GENERAL ASSEMBLY OF NORTH CAROLINA

 SECTION 8.
 G.S.
 20‑118(c)(12) reads as rewritten:

-"(12) Subsections (b) and (e) of this section do not
+"(12) Subsections (b) and (e) of this section

-where they were grown to first market, (ii) is within 35 miles of that farm,
+farm where they were grown to first market, (ii) is within 35 miles of that

-conditions set out below:
+of the conditions set out below:

 a.
 Is a five‑axle combination with a gross weight of no more than 90,000 pounds, a single‑axle weight of no more than 22,000 pounds, a tandem‑axle weight of no more than 42,000 pounds, and a length of at least 51 feet between the first and last axles of the combination.